anyaevostinar/anyaevostinar.github.io/classes/257-s22/project-3-individual.md

 ## Due Date

-The individual deliverable for this iteration is due **Monday May 2nd** at 10pm on your individual GitHub.
+The individual deliverable for this iteration is due **Wednesday May 4th** at 10pm on your individual GitHub.

 ## Your Task